The Book of Evidence

-Premise

-The book is narrated by Freddie Montgomery, a 38-year-old scientist, who murders a servant girl during an attempt to steal a painting from a neighbour.
+The book is narrated by Freddie Montgomery, a 38-year-old scientist who murders a servant girl during an attempt to steal a painting from a neighbour.
 Freddie is an aimless drifter, and though he is a perceptive observer of himself and his surroundings, he is largely amoral.

 Plot

-Freddie Montgomery is the unreliable narrator who tells his life-story and recounts the events leading up to his arrest for the murder of a servant girl in one of Ireland's "big houses".
+Freddie Montgomery is the unreliable narrator who tells his life story and recounts the events leading up to his arrest for the murder of a servant girl in one of Ireland's "big houses".
 A cultured but louche Anglo-Irish scientist who has been living abroad for many years, Freddie returns to his ancestral home seeking money after falling foul of a gangster in the Mediterranean.
 Shocked to discover that his mother has sold the family's collection of paintings, Freddie attempts to recover them.
 This leads to a tragic series of events culminating in Freddie's killing of a maid while stealing a painting.
-On the run, he hides out in the house of old family friend, Charlie, a man of some influence, before being arrested and interrogated.
+On the run, he hides out in the house of Charlie, an old family friend and a man of some influence, before being arrested and interrogated.
 The novel ends as Freddie sits in jail and has the first feelings of remorse for the girl's death while casting doubt on the truth of what he has recounted.

 Throughout his loquacious account, the narrator sporadically inserts complex and obscure words before admitting in one of the later chapters to having a dictionary beside him in his cell from which he is extracting these gems that embellish his prose.